 Certain state-issued firearms permits, such as carry concealed weapon permits and permits to purchase, may be qualified by the ATF as permits that suffice in lieu of a NICS background check at the point of sale/transfer.
-To qualify for an alternate permit, the applicant, in addition to meeting the conditions required by state law, must undergo a NICS background check as part of the permitissuing/renewal process.
+To qualify for an alternate permit, the applicant, in addition to meeting the conditions required by state law, must undergo a NICS background check as part of the permit-issuing/renewal process.
 The issuing state determines if the subject is eligible to receive a firearm permit, including those given alternate permit status by the ATF.
 An individual's presentation of an active alternate permit to an FFL when attempting to purchase a firearm precludes the need for the FFL to initiate the otherwise required NICS background check for the permit holder during the life of the permit.
 However, the renewal of an alternate permit requires a background check be conducted via the NICS as part of the permit renewal process.
 Permits that qualify in lieu of a NICS background check are required by regulation to be active for no more than a five-year period.
-Additional information pertaining to state-issued, ATF-approved alternate permits is available by accessing www.atf.gov/firearms/brady-law/permit-chart.html.